-4 Submitted by Community Development Director Tim Thompson

-The Town Council to consider the Planning Board's proposed recommended amendments to the Zoning Ordinance (Sections 1.03, 2.02.3 & 2.02.4(B)) regarding Self-Storage Facilities, pursuant to RSA 675:2 and Charter Article 5.
+Submitted by Community Development Director Tim Thompson The Town Council to consider the Planning Board's proposed recommended amendments to the Zoning Ordinance (Sections 1.03, 2.02.3 & 2.02.4(B)) regarding Self-Storage Facilities, pursuant to RSA 675:2 and Charter Article 5.
 If approved, this will be moved to a public hearing at the August 21, 2014 Council meeting.

-10 Director Thompson informed the Council last December, through an action of the Zoning Board of decision that self-storage facilities were classified as warehouse uses under a zoning ordinance, and,
+Director Thompson informed the Council last December, through an action of the Zoning Board of Adjustment (ZBA), the property now known as Vault Motor Storage, previously the Zyla's property, was granted an Appeal of Administrative Decision, which overturned the former Zoning Administrator's decision that self-storage facilities were classified as warehouse uses under a zoning ordinance, and, therefore, only permitted in the Industrial District.